olidennis/round-eliminator/README.md

 # If you want to run it on your machine (it is much faster compared to the wasm version)
 ## Precompiled binaries
-Download [round-eliminator-server.zip](https://roundeliminator.github.io/releases/round-eliminator-server_2.0.0.zip).
+Download [round-eliminator-server.zip](https://roundeliminator.github.io/releases/round-eliminator-server_2.0.1.zip).
 Unpack it.
 Move to round-eliminator-server/bin/ and run the appropriate binary (currently the archive contains binaries for MacOS on Apple Silicon, Windows on x64, and Linux on x64).
 Then, visit the url [http://127.0.0.1:8080/server](http://127.0.0.1:8080/server).
-Note: on Windows, round eliminator is 40% slower, due to the fact that jemalloc on Windows is not supported.

 ## Compile On Linux (Ubuntu)
 First, install the dependencies: